Assassination of Lasantha Wickrematunge: Assassination

+Upon arrival at the Kalubowila, hundreds of people had started to crowd the hospital upon hearing of Wickrematunge's attack.

+Wickrematunge died in hospital after nearly three hours of emergency surgery to head wounds at approximately 2.10 pm.

 Response

 National

 President Mahinda Rajapaksa described the assassination as an attempt to discredit the government, and said he was both grieved and shocked.
-He also said he had ordered a thorough police inquiry, and called the assassination an “international conspiracy”.
+He also said he had ordered a thorough police inquiry, and called the assassination an "international conspiracy".

 The Opposition Leader Ranil Wickremesinghe responded, calling the assassination part of an anti-democratic conspiracy, and accused the government of attempting to silence its critics.

-The United National Party, Sri Lanka's main opposition party, also staged a demonstration in parliament on 9 January to protest his assassination.
+The United National Party, Sri Lanka's main opposition party, also staged a demonstration in parliament on January 9 to protest his assassination.